shakibkumnale/social-analytics-gemini/README.md

 ---

-Feel free to adjust the details as needed.
-Let me know if you need further customization!
+This should be aligned with your new setup.
+Let me know if any further changes are needed!